AndreVallestero/dwm-status/README.md

 # dwm-status
-A ultra lightweight status generator for DWM's status bar
+An ultra lightweight status generator for DWM's status bar